lfajardo20/lab4/README.txt

 Inside the file of Task1.txt is the proper configurations/steps used to test my queries.

 *****TASK 2*****
--ActiveMQ-all.jar is the jar file NECESSARY to run this section.
+-ActiveMQ-all-5.15.9.jar is the jar file NECESSARY to run this section.
 Please place it inside of the "lib" folder.
 -For the consumer, place the same jar file OUTSIDE of the Task2 folder (where the Consumer.java is in).
 It is NECESSARY to have that jar in the same direcory.
 -Start the ActiveMQ console without any configurations from the default download on activeMQ's website. (this will start the broker so it is necessary in order to test the lab)
 -Start the broker by running "bin/activemq console" under your apachemq folders/installation